Pedestrian accidents often involve catastrophic injuries, with some pedestrians eventually passing away from injuries sustained in the collision.

 If you sign the release and find out weeks later you need extensive surgery, you cannot pursue additional compensation from the at-fault party.

-What to Do Following a Pedestrian Accident
+What to Do Following a Pedestrian Hit by Car Accident

 Even in a seemingly minor impact, you should always contact the police following a pedestrian accident.
 Having a record of the accident is crucial, as there may not be any damage to the vehicle.
 The driver may claim they never hit you, and their insurance company might subsequently try to deny the claim.